Why Be Concerned about Pest Control Chemicals?

-Herbicides, pesticides, and other such agents have been promoted as a victory over weeds and other pests.
+Herbicides, pesticides, and other such agents have been promoted as a victory over weeds and pests.

-Second, let’s recognize that the human body is a chemical reaction.
-Thus, the health of your body depends upon the chemicals that are put into it – either through food or the environment.
+Let’s recognize that your human body is a chemical reaction.
+Thus, the health of your body depends upon the chemicals that you put in it – either through food or from the environment.

 Here’s why I’m concerned.

-1) Any chemical that destroys life for a living system will, in some way, be toxic for people.
+1) Any chemical that destroys life will be toxic for people.

-This is complicated by the variability of human response to toxins.
+This is also complicated by the variability of human response to toxins.
 For example, children are more sensitive to toxins than adults.
-So it’s difficult to relate an illness to contact with these chemicals.
+And some adults are more resistant than other adults.
+So it can be difficult to relate an illness to contact with these chemicals.

-4) Cancer, birth defects, infertility, autism, and digestive disorders have been connected with commonly used pest control chemicals.
+4) Cancer, birth defects, miscarriages, premature births, infertility, autism, and digestive disorders have been connected with commonly used pest control chemicals.
 For example, the increase in autism directly tracks the increased use of Glyphosate.

 5) Chemical companies have used propaganda technologies developed by the cigarette industry to hide the true effects of their products.
 They have discredited science, published bogus reports, and prevented independent studies.

-6) These chemicals are especially toxic to birds and other wildlife.
-Some toxins destroy an entire food chain, from pest to bird to carnivore.
+6) Some of these chemicals are especially toxic to birds and other wildlife.
+And some toxins destroy an entire food chain, from plant to insect to bird to carnivore.
 Thus, every environmental organization opposes the use of these chemicals.

-7) The person applying these chemicals becomes contaminated.
+7) The person applying these chemicals often becomes contaminated.
 For example, the common mist applicator releases a fog of small, invisible droplets that travel far from their source driven by air currents and diffusion.
-So the person using this system collects the chemical on their clothes, which ends up in their home where they experience repeated contacts with it.
+So the person using this system collects the chemical on their clothes, shoes, and skin, which ends up in their home where they (and others) experience repeated contacts with it.

-8) Sometimes supporting ingredients (such as solvents and surfactants) are more toxic than the active agent.
+8) Sometimes supporting ingredients (such as solvents and surfactants) are also toxic.

-1) Would you gather your family for a picnic on an area that had been treated with a pest control chemical?
+1) Would you gather your family for a picnic on an area that had been sprayed with a pest control chemical?

-If your answer to either of these questions is, “No,” then using these chemicals is wrong.
+If your answer to these questions is, “No,” then using these chemicals is wrong.

 1) Avoid using any type of pest control chemicals.

-4) Use traps for bugs and rodents.
+3) Use traps for bugs and rodents.
 Use boiling water for weeds.
-Use ground covers, such as a plastic tarp or bark chips, to prevent weeds.
+And use ground covers, such as a plastic tarp or bark chips, to prevent weeds.

 I believe that everyone has a personal responsibility to make ethical choices.

-While we have no control over what a company chooses to make, we do have control over whether we buy it.
+While we have no control over what a company may choose to make, we do have control over whether we buy it.

 Every purchase is thus a vote that supports continuation of a product or service.

 There is a growing concern about the use of pest control chemicals.
-Some of these chemicals have been banned by cities in the United States and countries in Europe.
+Some of these chemicals have been banned by cities in the United States and by countries in Europe.
+See the links below.